 In this sixth blog in the series we look at User Privileges, following the guidance from the UK National Cyber Security Centre (NCSC).
 We explore how schools can reduce the likelihood and impact of a cyber attack through effective use of user authentication, authorisation, and accounting (AAA).
 With each blog in this series, we are building upon every stage of the NCSC’s 10 Steps to Cyber Security, and in turn, providing our independent recommendations, examples and guidance.

-In our previous blog, 9ine Steps for Incident Management, we outlined how a well structured, clearly written incident plan and procedure can reduce the impact of a cyber attack and ensure that your key systems and services are up and running as soon as possible.
+In our previous blog, Incident Management - How to improve resilience and support school business continuity we outlined how a well structured, clearly written incident plan and procedure can reduce the impact of a cyber attack and ensure that your key systems and services are up and running as soon as possible.
 In this blog, we look to outline how you can potentially reduce the likelihood or impact of an incident in the first place!

 By following the recommended steps below, you will be able to evidence that your school has the appropriate mechanisms in place to reduce the possibility and probability of a cyber attack and protect the school's assets.
 By ensuring that the school applies the principles of least privilege (PoLP) and implements role-based access to critical systems and services, you will provide the school and your users with increased security, ultimately protecting your personal data and other key school assets.

 Before we go any further, ask yourself the following questions...

 - Do you know which systems/services hold your key assets?